mt6572-mainline/da-boot/README.md

 # Subprojects
 da-boot is modular enough to commonize code when need to.

 Fill an issue if you want to re-use da-boot parts in your project.
 Note that some parts (e.g. protocol, bare-metal payloads and so on) are tied to the da-boot, and may introduce breaking changes.
-However, generic enough™ parts (like interceptor or bump allocator) can be moved out from the da-boot.
+However, generic enough™ parts (like analyzer, interceptor or bump allocator) can be moved out from the da-boot.

 ## Bare-metal side
 - [Very tiny bump allocator](./payloads/bump)